jewelsofthought/neshama/site/about/comp.md

 </pre>
 on the gateways.
 Wait.

 Peruse the queues to get some idea of how bad it is.
 I looked at some emails, and remembered that Arin had said there were <code>.pif</code> files.
 I ascertained that by reading the emails.
 I also noticed that a couple of subjects that were common, by looking at the virus logs.
-Using lines like “Wicked Screensaver” started to get my goat up – I mean who do these smart asses think they are?
+Using lines like "Wicked Screensaver" started to get my goat up &mdash; I mean who do these smart asses think they are?

 Eventually, I got results.
 The first mailq had completed.
 On Pollux I noticed a lot of mail from virusadmin which were notifications of virus activity and from MAILER-D telling people their mail could not be sent and why.
 I realized I needed to clean these out.
 So, I ran a search on the output of the mailq program and removed these instances.